SKUtopia/frontend-coding-test/README.md

 Using Typescript and React, create a component that receives the order data provided and a child component to render the data.
 The parent component should consistently render the child component regardless of the order's data structure.

-Include unit and integration tests for your component.
+Include unit and integration tests for your components.

 When building these components, give a particular focus to the types.
 Keeping in mind that more integrations can be added in the future.